 This fund aims to deliver $5 million in grants up to $100,000 each over three years to Australian dairy farmers in the Woolworths supply chain.

-Applications for the first round of funding open on 1st December 2020 and close on 16th February 2021.
+Applications for the second round of funding for the Woolworths Dairy Innovation Fund open on 29th November 2021 and close on 20th February 2022

 Learn about the eligibility criteria and the next rounds of funding here.